 Genital chlamydia infection is caused by the Chlamydia trachomatis bacterium which is the most common bacterial sexually transmitted infection in the UK.
 The prevalence of infection is highest in young sexually active adults (15 to 24 years olds).

 Chlamydia often has no symptoms but can lead to a wide range of complications, including pelvic inflammatory disease (PID), ectopic pregnancy and tubal factor infertility (TFI) in women and epididymitis in men, and represents a substantial public health problem.

-Further information on chlamydia is available from NHS Choices.
+Further information on chlamydia is available from NHS.UK.

 The aim of the National Chlamydia Screening Programme (NCSP) is focused on reducing the harms from untreated chlamydia infection.
 The harmful effects of chlamydia occur predominantly in women so the opportunistic screening (that is the proactive offer of a chlamydia test to young people without symptoms) should focus on women, combined with:

 Women and other people with a womb or ovaries include transgender men, and non-binary people assigned female at birth, and intersex people with a womb or ovaries.